Quality Management Dos and Don’ts – Don’t be Guilty of Being in the Red

-Surprisingly there are companies that want ISO 9001 certification just to satisfy one customer requirement.
-The customer states that it will only do business with vendors that are certified as ISO 9001 – so to get (or keep) the business they need that certification.
-The problem with these companies is that they’re looking for a short-term payoff and an end to the journey with a certificate.
-They see nothing but that one benefit — we need a certificate for this customer — and ignore the long-term benefits a robust quality management system will provide, like:
+Surprisingly, some companies seek ISO 9001 certification just to satisfy one customer requirement.
+When a customer will only do business with vendors that are ISO 9001 certified – companies are incentivised to become certified in order to get (or keep) the business.
+The problem with that approach is that those companies are only looking looking at the short-term payoff and an end to the journey with a certificate.
+They see only that one benefit, and ignore the long-term benefits a robust quality management system will provide, like:

 - Less firefighting;

 - Fewer repeat problems when you perform better root cause analysis and systemic corrective actions;

 - Increased performance because you’re monitoring trends against goals;